thofma/Hecke.jl/docs/src/sparse/intro.md

 ## Sparse matrices

 Let $R$ be a commutative ring.
-Sparse matrices with base ring $R$ are modlled by objects of type `SMat`.
+Sparse matrices with base ring $R$ are modelled by objects of type `SMat`.
 More precisely, the type is of parametrized form `SRow{T}`, where `T` is the element type of the base ring.
 For example, `SMat{fmpz}` is the type for sparse matrices over the integers.